rohit-ambre/superduperdb-website/pitch.md

 ### SuperDuperDB allows full flexibility and maximal agility

 - Train and develop arbitrary AI models without infrastructural overhead.
-- Deploy live AI models to the database to give unprecendented data navigation and comprehension.
+- Deploy live AI models to the database to give unprecedented data navigation and comprehension.

 ---